 On August 6th, 1945 the world was changed forever when the Enola Gay became the first plane to drop a nuclear weapon against an enemy nation.
-There is no doubt that the use atomic bomb helped to put an end World War II, but its dangers remained long after.
+There is no doubt that the use atomic bomb helped to put an end to World War II, but its dangers remained long after.
 The city of Hiroshima began to feel the effects of nuclear fallout, but just how much of it is still there?

 Many of the top American military leaders opposed the use of the atomic bomb, insisting the war was already won.
 However, President Truman knew that millions of lives could be lost on both sides if the Allies conducted a land invasion of Japan so he made the call to drop the bomb.
 Over 70,000 people died from the explosion, vaporized by the blast but many consider them the lucky ones because they were spared the suffering.